Middle East nuclear weapon free zone: History

 Steps towards the establishment of such a zone began in the 1960s led to a joint declaration by Egypt and Iran in 1974 which resulted in a General Assembly resolution (broadened in 1990 through the Mubarak Initiative to cover all weapons of mass destruction).

 The United Nations Security Council Resolution 687 (the ceasefire ending the Gulf War) recognizes the goal of establishing the MENWFZ (para 14).

-Following the 1995 NPT Review Conference, the International Atomic Energy Agency (IAEA) held a series of meetings involving experts and academics to consider ways to advance this process.
+The 1995 Nuclear Non-Proliferation Treaty Review and Extension Conference, in connection with the decision to extend the NPT indefinitely, adopted a resolution on the Middle East calling for a Middle East zone free of all weapons of mass destruction and their delivery systems.
+The International Atomic Energy Agency (IAEA) held a series of meetings involving experts and academics to consider ways to advance this process.

 In 2004, the Gulf Research Center proposed the establishment of a WMD-free zone covering the six members of the Gulf Cooperation Council (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates), Iran, Iraq and Yemen.
 This subregional WMD-free zone was supposed to be a first step toward a broader one to cover the whole Middle East.

-Following pressure from Egypt and the Arab League, the 2010 NPT Review Conference called for holding a conference on a MENWFZ which would primarily press Israel to end its policy of an ambiguity.
+Following pressure from Egypt and the Arab League, the 2010 NPT Review Conference called for holding a conference on a MENWFZ which would primarily press Israel to end its policy of ambiguity.
 Finland planned to host such an event in 2012.
 However, no agreement was reached on the agenda and other issues, and the conference was called off in November 2012.

 An international group of concerned citizens, including former members of the Israeli Knesset, responded to the lack of progress in official talks by organizing an International Conference For A WMD-Free Middle East.
 It was held in Haifa in December 2013.

 In September 2013, there was an initiative for a weapons of mass destruction free zone (WMDFZ) in the Middle East.
 As at January 2014, the Secretary-General of UNODA has received letters confirming support for declaring the Middle East a region free from weapons of mass destruction, including nuclear, chemical and biological weapons.
-Such letters have been received from all members of the Arab League (except for Syria) and from Iran: Algeria, Bahrain, Comoros, Djibouti, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Qatar, Saudi Arabia, Somalia, Sudan, Tunisia, United Arab Emirates and Yemen, and from permanent observer Palestine.
+Such letters have been received from all members of the Arab League (except for Syria): Algeria, Bahrain, Comoros, Djibouti, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Qatar, Saudi Arabia, Somalia, Sudan, Tunisia, United Arab Emirates and Yemen, and from permanent observer Palestine.
 Syria has not sent such a letter.)